-->''"I got bored when I didn't have a band, so I started a band, man. We're gonna start it with a positive jam."''

 * TitleDrop: "And I got bored when I didn't have a band/So I started a band, man/We're gonna start it with a positive jam/Hold Steady"

-* ViewersAreGeniuses: The non-linear narrative of ''Separation Sunday'' is best appreciated with in-depth knowledge of both Biblical mythology and Irish-American Catholic heritage.
+* ViewersAreGeniuses: If you want to pick up all the references.
+The non-linear narrative of ''Separation Sunday'', for example, is best appreciated with in-depth knowledge of both Biblical mythology and Irish-American Catholic heritage.
+It also helps if you know your way around the Twin Cities.

 * TheWikiRule: A band this reference-heavy needs one: http://holdsteady.wikia.com